wycats/muse/SPECIFICATION.markdown

 This means that MFT will support all the typical standard Markdown structures[1] as well as the github flavor.
 It also supports all valid HTML tags, enabling the author to implement functional presentation elements such as tables.

-MFT also implements its own subset of publishing specific elements, described here in this ad-hoc spec.
+MFT also implements its own set of publishing specific elements, described here in this ad-hoc spec.

 ## Conversion Process